ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 ## Low cardinality data

-Data described as **low cardinality** have multiple relationships has a one-to-many or many-to-many relationship:
+Data described as **low cardinality** have multiple relationships has a one-to-many or many-to-many relationship.
+For example:

 {% include /concepts/concept-eg1-one-many.md %}